drBenway/pixi-vn-wiki/start/labels.md

 * The `id` of the label, must be unique
 * The `steps` of the label, an array of functions that will be executed in order.
 Or a function that returns the steps.
+* The `options` of the label, an object with the following properties:
+  * `onStepStart`: A function that will be executed before each step of the label.
+You can read more about it [here](/start/labels-advanced.md#onstepstart).
+  * `onStepEnd`: A function that will be executed after each step of the label.
+You can read more about it [here](/start/labels-advanced.md#onstepend).
+  * `onLoadingLabel`: A function that will be executed in `onStepStart` if the index of the step is 0 and when the user loads a save file.
+You can read more about it [here](/start/labels-advanced.md#onloadinglabel).

 ```typescript
 import { narration } from '@drincs/pixi-vn'